 A collaborative approach

-Skanska played a leading role in the A14 Integrated Delivery Team (IDT), a joint venture bringing together Skanska, Costain and Balfour Beatty with National Highways.
+Skanska played a leading role in the A14 Integrated Delivery Team (IDT), a joint venture between Skanska, Costain and Balfour Beatty, with National Highways.
 The delivery team worked closely together to deliver and coordinate the activities of 14,000 people, involved in this complex project through the supply chain.

 Setting new standards for delivery

 The scheme involved a major upgrade to the 21 mile stretch of the A14, including a new 12-mile bypass for Huntingdon and widening of the A14 and A1.
 It included the construction of 34 new bridges and structures and a host of new and improved junctions.
-Use of digital techniques were critical to meeting the project’s ambitious goals.
+Use of digital techniques was critical to meeting the project’s ambitious goals.

-This included the creation of a digital ‘one version of the truth’, used by the design team and supply chain partners to efficiently and effectively manage the project.
+This included the creation of a digital ‘one version of the truth’, used by the design team and supply chain partners to manage the project.
 Drones were used to gather up-to-date survey, environmental and project monitoring data.

 Offsite manufacturing and modular construction underpinned delivery of the 750-metre long River Great Ouse viaduct, spanning the river’s environmentally rich flood plain.
 Locating an off-site temporary factory, known as a flying factory, close to the project to create the concrete slabs meant construction of the viaduct was faster, safer and the environmental impact was kept to a minimum.

 The project was a major success against all criteria.
-The project was finished eight months ahead of schedule, with the Huntingdon bypass section completed a full year ahead of schedule.
+It was finished eight months ahead of schedule, with the Huntingdon bypass section completed a full year ahead of schedule.
 It’s won numerous awards including Rescue Project of the Year in the 2019 Current Archaeology Awards and two Highways Awards in 2017 for Team of the Year – Procurement & Supply Chain, and the Judges overall winner award.

-The scheme will help boost the local economy, cutting up to 20 minutes off journeys, connecting communities and improving the environment for residents and visitors by applying sustainable solutions at every opportunity.
+The scheme benefits the local economy by cutting up to 20 minutes off journeys, connecting communities and improving the environment for residents and visitors by applying sustainable solutions at every opportunity.